h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 ![](/images/17_head_final_render.jpg)

 Thanks for reading this article everyone.
-I hope you got something out of all this.
+I hope you got away with something out of all this.

 Feel free to let me know your feedback and ask me your questions in the comments.